 About Council of Women World Leaders

 The Council of Women World Leaders is an independent, self-governing network of current and former women prime ministers and presidents established in 1996 by Vigdís Finnbogadóttir, President of Iceland (1980-1996) and first woman in the world to be democratically elected president, and Laura Liswood, Secretary General.
 The Council’s mission is to mobilize the highest-level women leaders globally for collective action on issues of critical importance to women.
 Through its networks, programs and partnerships, the Council promotes good governance and gender equality, and enhances the visibility of women who lead their countries.
-Tarja Halonen, President of Finland (2000-present), serves as Chair of the Council.
+Dalia Grybauskaite (President of Lithuania 2009-Present), serves as Chair of the Council.
+President Grybauskaite can be found both at the Lithuanian government's website and her official Twitter account.
 The Council is an alliance of the UN Foundation.

 As part of its goal to convene women at the highest levels of leadership, the Council increased its activities in 1998 to include women cabinet ministers.
 The Honorable Margot Wallström, United Nations Special Representative to the Secretary General on Sexual Violence and Conflict, is the Chair of the Ministerial Initiative.
 The Founding Chair is the Honorable Madeleine Albright.
 The Ministerial Initiative seeks to promote ministerial-level exchange on global issues, to positions, and to increase their visibility both national and internationally.
 To have the greatest impact, women ministers within the Ministerial Initiative are organized into different portfolios by ministry.
 The Council has convened numerous high-level meetings of women ministers of the environment, finance and development, health, justice, culture and women’s affairs.
 These meetings have created a unique space for ministers to share best practices from developing and developed country experiences and to form a powerful and untied force for policy change, with a gender perspective.